jeremy-sanchez/Over_49/Over_49/README.txt

-This folder contains the code (in R) to obtain the results of my Over 49: Predicting NFL Point Totals project.

-The necessary R packages needed to run this code are the following:
+The necessary R packages needed to run this analysis are the following:

 e1071, pls, randomForest, rpart